 (Originally posted on Channel Awesome on December 15, 2013)

 A lot of people are surprised when I tell them that Brian de Palma's Scarface (1983), starring Al Pacino, is a remake of an earlier film.
-This version of Scarface, directed by Howard Hawks and produced by Howard Hughes for Universal Pictures, is an excellent movie from the days of Pre-Code Hollywood, and easily stands up alongside the numerous high-quality gangster films released by Warner Bros. around the same time.
+This version of Scarface, directed by Howard Hawks and produced by Howard Hughes for United Artists, is an excellent movie from the days of Pre-Code Hollywood, and easily stands up alongside the numerous high-quality gangster films released by Warner Bros. around the same time.

 (Original version posted on Channel Awesome on November 4, 2013)

 Legendary director John Ford directs the equally legendary actor Edward G. Robinson in a gangster comedy.
 While the results make for a good film, I'm not entirely sure they pull off the "comedy" part as well as they could have.

 The INCspotlight, formerly hosted on the website Channel Awesome, now has a new home on my own website!
 Putting the spotlight on classics that deserve to be remembered!